 There are statements in the Discussion that are overly speculative, dated, and misleading.
 At the bottom of page 13 the phrase “may lead to greater DNL in an attempt to control blood glucose” should be removed.
 On page 14, lines 8-9 the sentence “Higher insulin resistance may encourage greater DNL to handle the higher blood glucose” should be removed.
 In the next sentence on the same page, the authors discuss reference 47 by implying that weight loss improved fatty acid profiles through effects on DNL, but that is facile and does not consider the complex effects of improved insulin sensitivity on lipoprotein clearance associated with induction of lipoprotein lipase, so this sentence needs to be eliminated or modified.

 These concerns and suggestions are appropriately raised.
-We have rephrased these discussions to be more cautious and less speculative.
+We have rephrased these sentences in the Discussion to be more cautious and less speculative.

 While the discussion emphasizes DNL, it does not allude to how DNL can mechanistically lead to the metabolic endpoints used in this study.
 It would be helpful to indicate that DNL is complicated, and in certain tissues is involved in the promotion of chronic inflammation leading to decreased insulin sensitivity and other adverse metabolic events (Wei X et al. Nature 2016; 539:294-298).